spike1478/stagelog/README.md

 A comprehensive web application for tracking theatre performances, ratings, expenses, and analytics.
 Built with vanilla HTML, CSS, and JavaScript - no frameworks required!

+> **Note**: This project was primarily created for me and my partner to track our own theatre shows because I thought it would be fun to make.
+It's only on GitHub in case anyone else wants to fuck around with it!
+Feel free to use it, modify it, or ignore it entirely. 🎭✨

 ## ✨ Features